infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/helpers/table-state/README.md

 # Table state helpers

 Being able to take out the pagination, sorting and filtering information from the memory of the application alleviates some of the problems (link sharing, refreshing pages) which are present when saving that data in-memory.
-For that purpose this library exposes functions which cover common use cases regarding table state manipulation.
+For this purpose, this library exposes functions which cover common use cases regarding table state manipulation.

 ## 1. Features